NSLS-II/bad-seeds/README.rst

 Python dependencies
 -------------------

-This package mainly depends on the ``tensorboard`` RL stack and some scientific utilities::
+This package mainly depends on the ``tensorforce`` RL stack and some scientific utilities::

+    tensorforce
     tensorboard
-    tensorforce
+    tensorflow
     numpy
     matplotlib
     pandas